Andy4495/SWI2C/README.md

 Writes an 8-bit `data` value to device register `regAddress`.
 The function always returns 1.

+    int myDevice.write2bToRegister(int regAddress, uint16_t data);

+Writes a 16-bit `data` value to device register `regAddress`.
+The first byte written is the least signifcant byte of `data`.
+The function always returns 1.

+    int myDevice.write2bToRegisterMSBFirst(int regAddress, uint16_t data);

+Same as `write2bToRegister()`, except that the first byte written is the most signifcant byte of `data`.
+The function always returns 1.

     int myDevice.read1bFromRegister(int regAddress, uint8_t* data);

 Reads 8-bit value from register address `regAddress` into the location pointed to by `data`.
 The function always returns 1.